nogibjj/ids706_individualproject3_ll442/README.md

 Then, the data pipeline ingest, prepare and analyze are implmented in data_process.py in this repo on the platform Azure Databricks.

 ## Step 1: Ingest data
-In this step, dataset OccupationalEmploymentandWageStatistics_final.csv uploaded to Databrick file system is ingested to the cluster of workspace with Spark
+In this step, dataset OccupationalEmploymentandWageStatistics_final.csv uploaded to Databrick file system is ingested to the cluster of workspace with Spark.
 ![step1-1](./step1_1.png)
 ![stpe1-2](./step1_2.png)

 ## Step 2: Prepare data
-In this step, the dataset is converted to table with df.createOrReplaceTempView("kk_table")
+In this step, the dataset is converted to table with df.createOrReplaceTempView("kk_table").
 ![step2](./step2.png)

 ## Step 3: Analyze data
-Find the mean, max, min value
+In this step, mean, max, min value of the dataset of each column of salary stage is found.
 ![stpe3](./step3.png)